 Elden received the Oregon State Bar’s highest honor, the Award of Merit, in 1991, and that same year the Oregon Trial Lawyers Association honored Elden as the organization’s first recipient of its Public Justice Award.
 In 2007 Elden received the A.C.L.U. of Oregon’s top honor, the E.B.
 McNaughton Award, and in 2008 the Oregon Trial Lawyers Association gave Mr. Rosenthal its top award, the Distinguished Trial Lawyer Award.

 In 2013, the Oregon chapter of the American College of Trial Lawyers presented him with the Don H. Marmaduke Access to Justice Award.
 He has been listed in Best Lawyers in America since 1993.
 SuperLawyers.com consistently lists him as one of Oregon’s top 50 lawyers.
 Elden has also received the highest Peer Review Rating (AV) awarded by Martindale-Hubbell, the nation’s first and most prestigious lawyer peer rating firm.
-In 2012, Elden was elected to serve on the National Board of Directors of the Southern Poverty Law Center.
+Since 2012, Elden has served on the National Board of Directors of the Southern Poverty Law Center.
 In 2008, Elden was chosen to be the commencement speaker for the University of Oregon Law School graduating class.
 You can read Elden’s commencement address at: www.law.uoregon.edu/news/article.php?show=542.

 Elden has won substantial verdicts and settlements for clients injured in automobile accidents, by defective products, by medical and nursing home malpractice, by sexual misconduct, and in numerous other ways.
 Elden has also successfully represented clients who have been injured or had their civil rights violated by government officials and private citizens in cases ranging from wrongful death to sexual abuse to wrongful prosecution.